January 11, 2022

 However, the moment you take some other supplements, you're no longer fasting.
 Figuring out which is capable of breaking your fast can enable you to determine whether to consume them during your eating period only or while you're fasting.

-Having understood that the primary object of intermittent fasting is to transition into a ketosis period, you want to avoid any edible that prevents this metabolic shift.
+Having understood that the primary object of intermittent fasting is to transition into a ketosis period, you want to avoid any edible that prevents this metabolic shift while intermittent fasting.
 This includes drinks, foods, and of course, supplements that contain calories, no matter how small.
 These calorie-containing edibles will forcibly increase your glucose and insulin levels, negating the purpose of your fast.
 Likewise, supplements or foods that increase insulin levels alter desired fasting results.

 Among the supplements that can discontinue your intermittent fasting are:

-Again, this doesn't mean you need to avoid supplements altogether.
+Again, this doesn't mean you need to avoid supplements altogether while intermittent fasting.
 Instead, you're better off taking them with your meals or during your eating window.
 Next, let's look at some of the best supplements to take on an empty stomach while fasting.

 Nevertheless, if you're about to practice intermittent fasting, you have several supplements to choose from, and your doctor can help determine the perfect one for you.
 Bear in mind, the minerals and nutrients from your food might already be enough, and should this be the case, you could have a surplus by taking supplements.